The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Background Related Work

 \subsection{Explainable AI Methods}

-ML includes a range of different methods such as decision trees \cite{safavian1991survey}, support vector machines \cite{hearst1998support} and neural networks (NNs) \cite{jain1996artificial}.
-The study of explainable AI methods seeks to provide insight into how and why ML models make such predictions.
-Work on explainable AI includes formalising definitions of explainability\cite{doshi2017towards} \cite{lipton2018mythos}, development of explainable AI methods themselves and establishing evaluation methods.
-In this section we provide a brief introduction to some relevant explainable AI methods.
-There are many different ways to categorise explainable AI methods, e.g. local or global based on the scope of the explanation.
-Here we present explainable AI methods in three different classes based on the explanation generating mechanism, as shown in Table \ref{tab:XAI-method}.
+ML includes a range of different methods such as decision trees, support vector machines and neural networks (NNs).
+The study of XAI methods seeks to provide insight into how and why ML models make such predictions.
+Work on explainable AI includes formalising definitions of explainability, development of XAI methods themselves and establishing evaluation methods.
+In this section we provide a brief overview of XAI methods.
+For a more complete view of XAI, please refer to some well-cited surveys, e.g. \cite{arrieta2020explainable}, \cite{gilpin2018explaining}.
+There are many different ways to categorise XAI methods, e.g. local or global based on the scope of the explanation or model agnostic or specific based on whether the XAI methods can work for any class of ML models or only work for a specific class of models.
+Here we adopt the taxonomy of XAI in \cite{arrieta2020explainable} and present XAI methods in two different classes based on the explanation generating mechanism, as shown in Table \ref{tab:XAI-method}.

 Some ML models are perceived as intrinsically interpretable to the user, so we refer to these as \textit{interpretable models}.
-For example, the weights for linear regression can be viewed as providing a global explanation showing the relative importance of input features of the model.
-Further, linear regression can also provide a local explanation by multiplying weights with the specific input feature values.
-Decision trees are also viewed as intrinsically interpretable when the trees are shallow.
+This includes linear/logistic regression, decision trees, K-nearest neighbours, decision rules, Bayesian models, general additive models (GAMs), etc. Note that, although often these models are viewed as intrinsically interpretable, when the number of input features are beyond human ability to grasp or when the input features are heterogeneous which is not uncommon in healthcare, it can be difficult for humans to interpret the model and care needs to be taken \cite{mood2010logistic}.

-When it comes to explaining more complex ML models, e.g. NNs, which are not intrinsically interpretable, a \textit{post-hoc} explanation can be used to provide insights without knowing the mechanisms by which the model works (e.g. by showing feature importance).
-There are two main \textit{post-hoc} explanation classes: feature importance and example-based explanations.
-Feature importance is the more widely researched method \cite{gilpin2018explaining}, which can be model-agnostic (explainable AI methods that work for any class of ML model) or model-specific (explainable AI methods that work only for a given class of ML model).
-Example-based methods were relatively recently proposed and are often model-agnostic.
-We now describe each of these two classes in more detail.
+When it comes to explaining more complex or opaque ML models, e.g. support vector machines, tree ensembles, and NNs, which are not intrinsically interpretable, a \textit{post-hoc} explanation can be used to provide insights without knowing the mechanisms by which the model works.
+We present four main \textit{post-hoc} explanation classes as follows along with some popular techniques as illustrations.